CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/creating-a-custom-view.md

 ### Bind Custom View to Control in UI5

-1. To bind a created custom view to our control, we need to use the following syntax:
+1. To bind the custom view we created to our control, use the following syntax:

     ```text
     AE>/CustomViews/Views.Custom(Id='<PluginId>:<ViewId>')
     ```

-2. Open the www folder in the preferred IDE.
-In the below examples, we use Visual Studio Code.
+2. Open the www folder in your preferred IDE.
+In the examples below, we’ll be using Visual Studio Code.
-3. Now, in the view folder, let's create a new file, SalesOrder.view.xml.
+3. Navigate to the view folder and create a new file named SalesOrder.view.xml.

     ![Sales Order](./media/creating-a-custom-view/sales-order-view-xml.webp)
 4. Add View definition and table definition in it: